hikettei/cl-waffe/benchmark/Result.md

 ⚠️ cl-waffe and numpy are working on a different backends, openblas and mkl respectively.
 The author didn't know how to use numpy in OpenBLAS...
 So the result may be inaccuracy...

-** I think this benchmark is unfair in term of threads.
-Keep in mind that in practice cl-waffe still has a lot of room for optimisation and numpy/python can perform better**
+**I think this benchmark is unfair in term of threads, and doesn't make any sence.
+Keep in mind that in practice cl-waffe still has a lot of room for optimisation and numpy/python can perform better.**

 Also, cl-waffe is still under development and yet parallelised enough.